phuocthih21/DMX_ESP_V1/ISSUES_PROGRESS.md

 ## 📋 Reporting / Next actions I'll take now
 - Create a PR for each implemented fix and close issues that are already implemented (1/6 and 5) — pending your confirmation or review.
 - Start implementing **Authentication** (#7) next; I'll open a branch and add an incremental PR with middleware + tests.
+- Implemented basic protocol telemetry counters and unit tests to detect malformed Art-Net/sACN packets; next step is to expose these via `/api/health` and add frontend integration.

 ---